(tinctura STACHYTARPHETA CAYENNENSIS)

 It also showed profound effects on sleep-wake stages suggesting potential sedative effects.

 Alkaloids, tannins, 6-hydroxyluteolol-7-glucuronide, Apigenol-7-glucuronide, Alpha-Spinasterol, Butyric Acid, Chlorogenic-acid, Dopamine, Dotriacontanen, Friedelin, Hentriacontane, Hispidulin, Ipol-amide, Luteolol-7-glucuronide, Nonacosanen, Pentriacontane, Scutellarein, Spinasterol, Stachytarphine, Stigmasterol, Tarphetalin, Tetratriancontane, Triacontanen, Tritriacontane, Ursolic Acid

 Alcoholic and n-butanolic extracts of dried leaves of Stachytarpheta cayennensis were assessed in anti-inflammatory- and antinociceptive models.

-The results indicate that S. cayennensis shows anti-inflammatory properties which seems to be due, at least partly, to the inhibition of bradyknin and histamine.
+The results indicate that S. cayennensis shows anti-inflammatory properties which seems to be due, at least partly, to the inhibition of bradykinin (causes blood vessels to enlarge) and histamine (produced as part of a local immune response to cause inflammation).
 The extracts also exhibited antinociceptive activity measured by the hot-plate test both i.p. and p.o. in doses ranging from 100 to 300 mg/kg.

 Parts of Stachytarpheta cayennensis were tested for their effects on gastric secretion, gastric motility, inflammation and pain in rodents, with the purpose of validating the plant's ethno-medical uses.